EGO4D/Ego-Exo4D-docs/docs/download.md

 :::warning

-If you have downloaded the data prior to Friday the 15th, 2023: 5PM (PST) and/or have files downloaded in `<download_dir>/takes/takes` or `<download_dir/captures/captures` this is due to a bug.
+If you have downloaded the data prior to December 15th (Friday), 2023: 5PM (PST) and/or have files downloaded in `<download_dir>/takes/takes` or `<download_dir/captures/captures` this is due to a bug.
 These files should live in `<download_dir>/takes/` or `<download_dir>/captures/`.